 Four years ago, however, most of the flowers have disappeared almost entirely, as the bulbs were eaten and destroyed by wild animals; since when, locals and volunteer staff have been planting bulbs donated from all over Japan, wishing to recover the beautiful scenery again.
 Thanks to their hard work, more flowers have been blooming year by year.
 We’ll see how it goes this year.

 Butsuryu-ji Temple is believed to have been built in 850 by Kenne, one of Kukai’s best disciples.
 His tombstone sits within the temple ground.
-Regarded as the Southern Gate of Muro-ji Temple, Butsuryu-ji Temple played important roles in the history, such as the lodging facility of Muro-ji, and the temple for the retired priests of Muro-ji.
+Regarded as the Southern Gate of Murou-ji Temple, Butsuryu-ji Temple played important roles in the history, such as the lodging facility of Murou-ji, and the temple for the retired priests of Murou-ji.